Feline infectious peritonitis: Anti-inflammatory drugs

-It is generally recommended to use an anti-inflammatory drug against FIP.
+It is recommended to use an anti-inflammatory drug against FIP.

 Immunosuppressive drugs dampen the immune system, helping to reduce inflammation.
 The go-to immunosuppressive drug in FIP is prednisolone, a corticosteroid.
 There are no placebo-controlled trials showing prednisolone to be better than other anti-inflammatories.

 Prevention

 Vaccination

 There is no effective vaccine against FIPV.
 DNA vaccination with plasmids encoding FIPV proteins failed to produce immunity.
 Rather, it was observed that antibodies to the FIPV spike protein exacerbate the disease.

-Prevention

-Kittens are protected from infection by maternally derived antibody until weaning, usually around 5–7 weeks of age; therefore, it is possible to prevent infection of kittens by removing them from sources of infection.
-However, FCoV is a very contagious virus and such prevention does require rigorous hygiene.

 In film

 A 2018 film titled Aeris, by Paul Castro Jr. and Aly Miller, and starring Frank Deal, Arabella Oz and Betsy Aidem, is about a kitten born with FIP that is purchased from a pet store and the owners' twelve days with it.
 The film received an award at the 2018 Garden State Film Festival in the Narrative Short category and was a Gold Kahuna winner at the 2018 Honolulu Film Awards.